Salmon and Sea Trout Facts

 - Escapes of farmed fish, which are known to be able to interbreed with wild fish.
 Since stocks in individual rivers are locally adapted to optimise their survival, this interbreeding has been shown to reduce the fitness of wild stocks for their local environment.

-- Pollution of the water environment, by uneaten food, fish faeces, or medications used to treat farmed salmon in their cages.
+- Pollution of the water environment, by uneaten food, fish feces, or medications used to treat farmed salmon in their cages.

 - The risk of the spread of disease or parasitic infestation, such as Infectious Salmon Anaemia and Gyrodactylus salaris.